reqwaaaaa/Maybe-its-life/BibTeX to GB.md

    - Example: `Proceedings of the 15th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, Paris, France, June 28 - July 1, 2009` becomes:

      ```markdown
-     _Proceedings of the 15th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining_, Paris, France, 2009.
+     Proceedings of the 15th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, Paris, France, 2009.
      ```

 4. **Pages**: